diegodru/episode-manager/PartPosition/README.md

 A deterministic approach could use the parts' identifiers, like so:

 > [!NOTE]
-> Identifiers are represented as characters for visual distinction to positions
+> Identifiers are represented as characters for visual a distinction to positions

 ```JSON
 {